Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 The obvious alternative is to use [**Mana**](https://tvtropes.org/pmwiki/pmwiki.php/Main/Mana).
 It is a better fit naratively, but mechanicaly it goes against the simplicity of resources management of The Black Hack.

-Another way of balancing out magic spells is to use  _fatigue_.  and the Iron Kingdoms RPG both uses fatigue as a moderation mechanism.
-If you cast too much spells you become fatigued and can't cast anymore.
+Another way of balancing out magic spells is to use  _fatigue_.
+[True20](https://greenroninstore.com/collections/true20) and the [Iron Kingdoms RPG](https://store.privateerpress.com/games/iron-kingdoms-rpg) both uses fatigue as a moderation mechanism :

+* If you cast too much spells you become fatigued and can't cast anymore.

 I personally thing that Mana system are trying to emulate fatigue but missing the mark.
 Mana representing what you can do  _before_  getting fatigued.
 And that when you don't hav1e any Mana left your are too much exhausted to cast any spells.